zelbaz946/precourse1/README.md

 Welcome To Codesmith Precourse.

-The precourse is designed to help you become experience in the fundamental javascript concepts.
-Much of the challenges may be familiar, especially in the first portion but please be patient since a big end project awaits where you will utilize all your javascript skills to create an "Instagram" clone and a JSON parser in part 2 of the precourse.
+The precourse is designed to help you become experienced in the fundamental javascript concepts.
+Much of the challenges may be familiar, especially in the first portion but please be patient since a big end project awaits where you will utilize all your javascript skills to build come interesting projects.
+Part 1 of the precourse is designed to solidify your basics in javascript.
+In part 2 of the precourse, you will be doing more javascript challenges while building an "Instagram" clone and a copy of the "Google" page.
+Part 3 of the precourse is equipped with a JSON parser and exposure to javascript frameworks.
 We aspire you to be proficient in your javascript skills and become a better programmer through the process.

 This precourse will truly help you understand the core material and get you ready for our fulltime program.
 Plus, it is a great opportunity for you to show us that you can handle our rigorous curriculum.